 Tip #1 – Find an Interesting Picture

-Before starting you’ll need some reference images.
-Pick interesting pictures that have a recognizable form – silhouettes and line drawings are a good place to start.
-You can even turn your favorite word into wire art or try making a little spider web.
+Before starting, you’ll need some reference images.
+Pick interesting pictures that have a recognizable form – silhouettes and line drawings are an excellent place to start.
+You can even turn your favorite word into wire art or try making a small spider web.
 A rough sketch or doodle works too.

 I feel like a little Mozart – Rough Sketch

-Something like a brick or a ball is not going to work though.
+Something like a brick or a ball is not going to cut it though.
 Your wire art will end up looking like, …….. well a round circle or a big old, boring rectangle 😀

 Tip #2 – Get into the Mood

-I need to get into the right mood before I actually create something.
-Put on some music, get a cup of your favorite brew and get comfy.
-Well as comfy as you can because you need to put some of those super sexy, protective eye glasses on.
+I need to get into the right mood before I create something.
+Put on some music, get a cup of your favorite brew, and get comfy.
+Well as comfy as you can because you need to put some of those super sexy, protective eyeglasses on.
 Warning – reality shot coming up.